atomist-skills/github-slash-commands-skill/INFO.md

 In the example above, we did not put the `/pr` command on the first line of the commit message.
 This means that it will not show up in the "short" format of the commit log.
-Users may choose remove these command lines during squash, or rebasing, the branch commits.
+Users may choose to remove these command lines during squash, or rebasing, the branch commits.

 ### Use commit message to create a pull request against specific branch